abhijeetnishal/Backend-Rest-API/README.md

 Requests are authenticated using the `Authorization` header with a valid JWT.
 We define two express middlewares in `middleware/auth.js` that can be used to authenticate requests.
 The `required` middleware configures the `express-jwt` middleware using our application's secret and will return a 401 status code if the request cannot be authenticated.
 The payload of the JWT can then be accessed from `req.payload` in the endpoint.
 The `optional` middleware configures the `express-jwt` in the same way as `required`, but will *not* return a 401 status code if the request cannot be authenticated.

+## To Test API's
+- Install Postman or any API testing application.
+You can visit: https://www.postman.com/downloads/
+- Open Postman and enter any API endpoints mentioned below:

 <br />